Prof. Dr. Melissa Lê-Hoa Võ

 Goethe Universität Frankfurt, Germany

-Visual Attention Lab, Harvard Medical School & BWH
+Visual Attention Lab, Harvard Medical School & BWH, USA

 11/2008-11/2009 Post-Doctoral Fellow at John Henderson’s